wjessop/Scamp/README.md

     # Connect and join some rooms
     scamp.connect!([293788, "Monitoring"])

-In the room/user conditions you can use the name, regex or ID of a user or room, in say you can use a string or ID, eg:
+In the room/user conditions and say/play commands you can use the name or ID of a user or room, eg:

     :conditions => {:room => /someregex/}
     :conditions => {:room => "some string"}